web-platform-dx/web-features/docs/publishing.md

 > ```sh
 > $ git fetch origin main && git checkout origin/main && npm install && npx tsx ./scripts/stats.ts
 > ```

+To publish a release:

+1. Determine if it should be a major, minor, or patch release.

    A major version is required for releases when: